 The Heyburn Initiative is a partnership between UK Libraries and College of Law.
 The Special Collections Research Center is creating a non-partisan archival collection devoted to the preservation and study of US Judicial history with a particular focus on Kentuckians’ contributions to American legal discourse.
-The collection includes the papers of John G. Heyburn and over the course of the next three years will grow to include oral histories and other judiciary collections.
+There are several collections included in the Initiative along with the papers of John G. Heyburn.
+Over the course of the next three years the Initiative will grow to include oral histories and additional judiciary collections.

 Judge John G. Heyburn II

 Judge Heyburn presided over 7,645 cases in his 23 years on the bench including some of the most controversial that faced the courts: recognition of same sex marriages, restrictions on access to abortion, racial desegregation of our schools, and the scope of First Amendment’s guarantees.
 His opinions were known for his indefatigable sense of fairness, respect for litigants, and commitment to clear, logical, and thoughtful rulings.
 For example, in holding that Kentucky had intentionally discriminated against same-sex couples he took the unusual step of addressing those with deeply held religious beliefs who might have difficulty with his opinion while yet firmly explaining no tradition or firmly held belief can be the rationale to deny equal protection to another.
 Many credited his opinion for returning dignity to Americans who had felt marginalized by their country without demonizing those with strongly held religious beliefs.
 The Supreme Court heard oral arguments on his case (consolidated with three others) the day before his death and upheld his opinion in the summer of 2015.

 - Green Wix Unthank – 9th Eastern District Judge appointed by Carter

 - Mac Swinford papers – 3rd Eastern District Judge (and 5th Western) appointed by FDR